-Advocates cannot without a special power in their Vakalantnamas, or unless distinctly authorized by a separate instrument, receive sums to deposit in Court.
+467. Advocates cannot without a special power in their Vakalantnamas, or unless distinctly authorized by a separate instrument, receive sums to deposit in Court.
 If the record containing the Vakalantnamas, or separate instrument has been sent to the Record-Room, and such authority cannot be proved without reference thereto, the Advocate concerned should be required to endorse on the application or on payment order or on the petition for the satisfaction of the decree, as the case may be, a certificate to the effect that he has the requisite authority to file the same.

-CHAPTER III Miscellaneous
+CHAPTER III

+Miscellaneous

 - 468. No Judicial Officer shall be allowed to practice as an Advocate during the term of any leave that he may obtain from the Court. - 469.
-An Advocate, or Attorney of a High Court other than that of Jharkhand is also entitled to practice as such in the State of Jharkhand. - 470.
+An Advocate, or Attorney of a High Court other than that of Jharkhand is not entitled to practice as such in the State of Jharkhand unless he ordinarily practices in the Court on the roll of which he is entered or some Court subordinate thereto. - 470.
 Advocates appearing in the Supreme Court, Subordinate Courts, Tribunals or authorities shall wear the following dresses- . - 1.
 Advocates other than Lady Advocates - (a) a black buttoned Up Coat, Chapkan, Achkan, Black Sherwani and White bands with Advocate's Gowns, or - (b) a black open breast Coat, white shirt, white collar, stiff or soft, and white bands with Advocate's Gowns.